Property Insights 2026: What World Wars Teach Us About Real Estate Growth, Risk & Long Term Wealth

 This demonstrates that India’s real estate market is driven by long-term demand rather than temporary disruptions.

-In regions directly affected by war, property values decline sharply due to infrastructure destruction and migration.
-Demand reduces significantly, making real estate a high-risk investment.
+The impact of war on real estate depends largely on location.
+In regions directly affected by conflict, property values can decline due to infrastructure damage and migration.

 Frequently Asked Questions